 Registered Specialist in Equine Surgery

-Dr Anneliese Downing, was an intern here at the clinic, and is now a permanent member of the professional team.
-Her enthusiasm is unstoppable.
-She is interested in all aspects of equine clinical practice, especially artificial breeding.
+Anneliese Downing manages the reproduction service during the season.
+Outside of the breeding season Anneliese is busy on the road performing a range of ambulatory duties.
+Anneliese's enthusiasm is unstoppable!
+After graduating from Sydney University in 2009 she became an intern here at the clinic, and is now a permanent member of the professional team.
+Anneliese is interested in all aspects of equine clinical practice, especially artificial breeding.

 Heather McKinnon is the Office Manager, and has a family background in horse breeding.

 Previously she has worked as a legal secretary, and in the farm produce area, and her experience is of great benefit

 Melissa Massingham has been a member of our team for 10 years and has completed her Veterinary Nursing Certificate IV.
 We are very proud of our Mel.
 She has won the Student Excellence Award 2013 and is the No 1 student in Animal Industries Resource Centre (NSW) for Certificate 4 Veterinary Nursing.
 Mel also has a certificate in Stem Cell Therapy and Agriculture Studies.
 Mel has been riding since she was 9 and has a passion for animals, especially small ones.
 Mel keeps Christine out of trouble and organised on their weekly "Menangle" run.